mb - Make buckets

 The mb command creates a new bucket.
 Google Cloud Storage has a single namespace, so you are not allowed to create a bucket with a name already in use by another user.
 You can, however, carve out parts of the bucket name space corresponding to your company's domain name (see "gsutil help naming").

 If you don't specify a project ID using the -p option, the bucket is created using the default project ID specified in your gsutil configuration file (see gsutil help config).
 For more details about projects see gsutil help projects.

 The -c and -l options specify the storage class and location, respectively, for the bucket.
 Once a bucket is created in a given location and with a given storage class, it cannot be moved to a different location, and the storage class cannot be changed.
 Instead, you would need to create a new bucket and move the data over and then delete the original bucket.

 Bucket Storage Classes

-If you don't specify a -l option, the bucket will be created in the default location (US).
-Otherwise, you can specify one of the available locations:
+If you don't specify a -l option, the bucket is created in the default location (US).

 |-p proj_id||Specifies the project ID under which to create the bucket.|